POS Integration: Definition, Benefits & Integrations to Consider

 Why you need it: Integrating your POS and accounting software makes tax reporting a breeze and will give you a better sense of your business’s overall cash flow.

 Today’s POS systems include basic accounting features, so even independent merchants can engage in basic bookkeeping for their business.
-Accounting data from your POS might include sales, labor and payroll information, daily reconciliations, Economic Order Quantity (EOQ), and even your profit and loss (P&L) statement.
+Accounting data from a POS integration might include sales, labor and payroll information, daily reconciliations, Economic Order Quantity (EOQ), and even your profit and loss (P&L) statement.

 An accounting integration for your POS takes your bookkeeping and accounting up a notch—syncing and sharing information like taxes, tender totals, cash drawer activity, gift card sales, and advanced profitability reports.
 You can also use some accounting integrations to send and manage invoices.

 More than a quarter of small businesses don’t even separate business and personal accounts.
-To avoid costly mistakes, keep these finances separate and consider using accounting software like QuickBooks Online.
+To avoid costly mistakes, keep these finances separate and consider using accounting software like QuickBooks Online; read our review for this software.

 More resources to help you choose an accounting integration:

 For many small businesses, choosing a POS system that has strong built-in inventory management tools is all you need.
-Lightspeed Retail, for example, has strong inventory control capabilities, so brick-and-mortar shops using this system may not need an additional software integration.
+Lightspeed Retail, for example, has strong inventory control capabilities, so brick-and-mortar shops using this system may not need additional software integration.
+(Read our Lightspeed Retail Review for more information.)

 Some features to look for in an inventory management POS integration include the ability to manage online orders, create shipping labels, track orders for curbside and in-store pickup, and set customized stock alerts.
 Advanced tools might also forecast demand using artificial intelligence.

-More resources to help you choose an inventory management POS integration:
+More resources to help you choose an inventory management integration:

 Why you need it: If you have staff, payroll integration is non-negotiable.
 It allows you to track schedules, deduct taxes, stay compliant, offer benefits, and accurately pay staff on time.

-Not all POS systems offer their own payroll integration, or you might need something more robust.
-That’s where a third-party payroll integration comes in handy.
-With payroll software, you can manage schedules and track time, attendance, sales, and commissions.
-An integration makes it easy to import/export work hours and calculate and issue paychecks.
+Not all POS systems offer their own payroll function, or you might need something more robust than the built-in tool.
+That’s where a third-party payroll integration comes in handy, making it easy to import/export work hours and calculate and issue paychecks.

-More resources to help you choose a payroll POS integration:
+More resources to help you choose a payroll integration:

 - Best Free Payroll Software